kyma-project/busola/backend/README.md

 ## Installation

-To install backend together with the Busola, run the `npm run bootstrap:ci` command in the root directory.
+To install backend together with Busola, run the `npm run bootstrap:ci` command in the root directory.

 You can also install dependencies just for this app via the `npm ci` command.

 ## Usage

-The primary usage of this component is to run it together with the Busola (via the `npm start` command in the root directory).
+The primary usage of this component is to run it together with Busola (via the `npm start` command in the root directory).
 However, you can run it separately if needed.

-To start the Busola Backend without the hot-reload feature, simply run the `npm start`.
+To start Busola Backend without the hot-reload feature, simply run the `npm start`.

-Another way to start the Busola Backend uses the **hot-reload** feature (useful for the development process) - see the [Develompent](#development) section.
+Another way to start Busola Backend uses the **hot-reload** feature (useful for the development process) - see the [Develompent](#development) section.

 You can also use the `docker build` command to use backend as an image of a Kubernetes Pod.